janse180/dynamiccluster/deploy.md

 # Configuration

 The configuration file include four sections.
+An example can be found [here](https://github.com/eResearchSA/citc/blob/master/all-in-one/srv/salt/dynamiccluster/dynamiccluster.yaml).

-## General dynamic cluster parameters
+## General dynamic cluster variables

+This section includes variables for dynamic cluster itself.

 Max idle time (in seconds) is the amount of time a worker node can be idle for before it will be deleted.
 The default value is 600.